Consensys/doc.rollups/docs/HowTo/Configure/Kafka.md

 ---
+title: Kafka
-Description: How to configure Kafka
+description: How to configure the Kafka
+sidebar_position: 3
 ---

 # Apache Kafka